007chiragshah/tucana/Detail_Design.md

 <img alt="Rancher_Arch" src="Images/Infrastrucutre_istio.drawio.png">
 </div>

-- Central Hub uses istio in our infra to encrypt the communication between service to service by enabling the mTLS (mutual TLS) protocol, where authentication required from both the end which makes communication more secured.
+- Central Hub uses istio in our infra to encrypt the communication between service to service by enabling the mTLS (mutual TLS) protocol, where authentication is required from both ends which makes communication more secure.
 - As you can see in the image all the central hub components are communicating with each other using mTLS (mutual TLS) protocol.
 - Istio is a powerful service mesh that provides advanced traffic management, security, and observability for microservices architectures.
 It simplifies the management of communication between services by offering features like load balancing, traffic routing, service discovery, and fault tolerance.
 Istio enhances security by enabling mTLS (mutual TLS) for service-to-service encryption.